maxwellabgit/Databasics-DfOps/README.md

     t = time.time() - start
     print('while loop solution run time: ' + str(t))

-While loop run time is .677 seconds.
+While loop run time is .677 seconds with 50000 rows.
 Scaling is not an option.

 ![while loop run time...](https://github.com/maxwellabgit/Databasics-VectorizedOps/blob/main/github112.png)

-This method is not vectorized because a while loop iteratively applies the inner operations one item at a time.
-As the size of this database and complexity of our operations increases, the processing time will increase exponentially.
-We can do better.
+A while loop iteratively applies the inner operations one item at a time, meaning as the database size increases the processing time will increase linearly O(N).
+If we need to increase the complexity of our operations this method will fail quickly.

 ### Explore Other Methods and Iteratively Improve